 They serve as a good starting base soil to build on.

-Look for soil mixes from Hoffman, Espoma and Miracle-Gro.
+Look for cactus soil mixes from Hoffman, Espoma and Miracle-Gro.

-Some of the cheaper potting soils and even garden soil are dense and heavy and will not work for succulents.
+Some of the cheaper succulent potting mixes and even garden soil are dense and heavy without good soil drainage and will not work for succulents.

 Don’t use construction sand it may contain skin irritating substances.

 Check it to make sure the sand purchased is not extremely fine.